Understanding Gas Value

 - Gas Tumble Dryer: One complete drying cycle (about 2 hours)

-We use the January 2026 Ofgem price cap rate as the default price.
-Your actual costs may vary based on your specific tariff, your boiler's efficiency, and how you use your appliances.
+We use the Q2 2026 Ofgem price cap rate (Apr-Jun 2026) as the default.
+Your costs may differ depending on your tariff, boiler age, and how you use each appliance.